 With all of that in mind, here’s how to find your Goldilocks zone of sending:

 Increase sends until each subscriber is receiving 5 messages per month.

 Once that baseline is set, continue increasing the number of sends until you’ve reached 10 per month for each subscriber.

-Follow your unsubscribe rate as you increase sends.
+Follow your retention rate as you increase sends.
 As long as it doesn’t dip into the low zone (as indicated here), you know your list can tolerate the increased send cadence.

 Follow your revenue per message as you increase sends.
 If you see a notable drop, scale back and continue testing.

-Ratchet up and down on sends until you’re seeing max revenue per message while maintaining a healthy unsubscribe rate.
+Ratchet up and down on sends until you’re seeing max revenue per message while maintaining a healthy retention rate.

 Product Updates: How We’re Realizing Our Vision